 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 The following data is based on the product molecular weight 186.17.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |10 mM||0.54 mL||2.69 mL||5.37 mL|

 References are publications that support the biological activity of the product.

 Falch et al (1998) Heteroaryl analogues of AMPA.
 2. Synthesis, absolute stereochemistry, photochemistry, and structure-activity relationships.
 J.Med.Chem.
 41 2513 PMID: 9651156

 Hansen et al (1983) Enzymic resolution and binding to rat brain membranes of the glutamic acid agonist α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid.
 J.Med.Chem.
 26 901 PMID: 6133955

 Lauridsen et al (1985) Ibotenic acid analogues.
 Synthesis, molecular flexibility, and in vitro activity of agonists and antagonists at central glutamic acid receptors.
 J.Med.Chem.
 28 668 PMID: 2859375